 Here are some generally helpful tips that anyone can use.
 Remember that not all advice fits every situation, and therefore we strongly recommend you seek the counsel of an experienced Counsel for information on all your legal questions.

 When should I retain Counsel?

 If you find yourself wherein you need legal advice, make contacting a skilled, experienced Immigration Counsel your priority.
-The sooner you seek legal advice, the easier it will be for your Immigration Counsel to build a strong defence in your favour, whatever the circumstances of your case may be.
+The sooner you seek legal advice, the easier it will be for your Immigration Counsel to build a strong defense in your favor, whatever the circumstances of your case may be.
 Delay in obtaining an Immigration Counsel may decrease your chances of success.
 Do not depend on friends and family for the best advice.
 Most experienced Counsels and CV Immigration offer (FREE) consultations.

 How much should I say?